Macil/eslint-plugin-no-dupe-class-fields/README.md

 This project is an ESLint plugin which detects when classes have duplicate fields, including methods and properties.

+**Update: This plugin is unnecessary now as class properties have become a standardized part of Javascript and ESLint, and ESLint's own [no-dupe-class-members](https://eslint.org/docs/rules/no-dupe-class-members) rule has solved the issue that this project was made to work around.**

 ```js
 class Foo {
   bar = 5;